Child marriage

 Child marriage is often the result of entrenched gender inequality, making girls disproportionately affected by the practice.
 Globally, the prevalence of child marriage among boys is just one sixth that among girls.

-Child marriage robs girls of their childhood and threatens their lives and health.
+Child marriage robs girls of their childhood and threatens their well-being.
 Girls who marry before 18 are more likely to experience domestic violence and less likely to remain in school.
-They have worse economic and health outcomes than their unmarried peers, which are eventually passed down to their own children, further straining a country’s capacity to provide quality health and education services.
+They have worse economic and health outcomes than their unmarried peers, which are eventually passed down to their own children, straining a country’s capacity to provide quality health and education services.

-Child brides often become pregnant during adolescence, when the risk of complications during pregnancy and childbirth increases – for themselves and their infants.
-The practice can also isolate girls from family and friends and exclude them from participating in their communities, taking a heavy toll on their physical and psychological well-being.
+Child brides often become pregnant during adolescence, when the risk of complications during pregnancy and childbirth increases.
+The practice can also isolate girls from family and friends, taking a heavy toll on their mental health.

 UNICEF's response